In the 2019 session, we spent a great deal of time focusing on fighting human trafficking and sexual assault and taking care of our state’s victims.

-I joint-authored and co-authored meaningful legislation, such as House Bill 8, which will eliminate the outrageous backlog of untested rape kits, and House Bill 616, which will streamline the procedures for processing and collecting sexual assault evidence.
+I joint-authored and co-authored meaningful legislation, such as House Bill 8, which eliminates the outrageous backlog of untested rape kits, and House Bill 616, which streamlines the procedures for processing and collecting sexual assault evidence.

-I also co-authored and voted to pass House Bill 292, which will require the Texas Commission on Law Enforcement to include human trafficking training for peace officers as part of their minimum curriculum requirements.
+I also co-authored and voted to pass House Bill 292, which requires the Texas Commission on Law Enforcement to include human trafficking training for peace officers as part of their minimum curriculum requirements.